JonFinley211/Train-Scheduler/README.md

 https://jonfinley211.github.io/Train-Scheduler/

 ## Original Inspiration
-This site provides initial information for users who are planning to travel somewhere new.
-A to-do list is provided with local storage in order to store ideas and inspiration.
+This site provides initial information for users who are planning to travel by train giving times for future trains.

 ## Technology Used
 - jQuery